codr7/ampl/README.md

 ### branches
 `if` may be used to branch on a condition.<br/>
-All values boolean representations; most are true; but 0, empty strings etc. are false.
+All values have boolean representations; most are true; but 0, empty strings etc. are false.

 ```
   if 42 'yes 'no